Ioxom/IoxBot/README.md

 And a couple prefixless commands, no u, E, rip, hello IoxBot and IoxBot.
 It's up to you to find out what they return.

 # Recent Updates
-2020/07/19 - Create config.json to store variables and clean up index.js
+2020/07/19 - Create config.json to store variables, add general botinfo page

 2020/07/18 - Add -i as an alternative because typing BotInfo is cringe